+In September 2021, the Legacy Foundation was dissolved and the IWF Northern California Community Committee was formed to continue the forum's community related activities.
 Furthering the status and leadership of women is important to many IWF NorCal members.
-You are a valued member of the Legacy Community.
-We invite you to engage with our Legacy Partners individually or as part of the Annual Legacy Foundation Celebration.
+You are a valued member of our Community.
+We invite you to engage with our Community Partners during the year or as part of the annual Community Celebration.

 Rise Up invests in visionary leaders and local solutions that advance health, education and equity for girls, youth and women.
 Rise Up furthers exponential change through leadership development, capacity building grant-making, and advocacy.

 GirlVentures' mission is to inspire girls to lead through outdoor adventure, inner discovery, and collective action.
 They use nature as a catalyst to build girls' confidence, courage, and empathy--equipping them to succeed in school and beyond.
-To learn more about GirlVentures, contact IWF NorCal's Kathy Anderson, who serves as a Board member.
+To learn more about GirlVentures, contact IWF NorCal's Kathy Anderson.

 FLY's mission is to prevent juvenile crime and incarceration through legal education, one-on-one mentoring, and leadership training.
 Girls are the fastest growing demographic in the criminal justice system.
 FLY's vision is that the most at-risk and disadvantaged youth will transform into positive community leaders.
-To learn more about FLY, contact Christa Gannon Founder and CEO.
+To learn more about FLY, contact Director of Development, Katie Sandoval-Clark.

 As the preeminent leadership development organization for girls globally, Girl Scouts offers every girl a chance to practice a lifetime of leadership, adventure, and success.

-One of the largest councils, Girl Scouts of Northern California serves 44,000 girls (ages 5–17) in 19 counties.
-While many girls participate via traditional summer camps and volunteer led troops, Girl Scouts also offers innovative programs to support our community’s most vulnerable girls.
+Girl Scouts of Northern California serves 44,000 girls (ages 5–17) in 19 counties, offering traditional summer camps and volunteer led troops, as well as innovative programs to support the most vulnerable girls.
 The Legacy Foundation supported Girl Scouts' Got Choices program in San Francisco and Alameda counties, a prevention and intervention program for high-risk girls involved in the juvenile justice system.
 The program is designed to reduce risky behaviors, increase protective factors, and support positive decision-making.

-To learn more about Girl Scouts of Northern California, contact IWF NorCal's Marina Park, CEO of Girl Scouts of Northern California, or IWF NorCal member Robin MacGillivray, who is a Girl Scouts of Northern California board member.
+To learn more about Girl Scouts of Northern California, contact IWF NorCal's Marina Park, CEO of Girl Scouts of Northern California, or IWF NorCal member and Girl Scouts board member Karen Derr Gilbert.

 Year Up is a national organization empowering low-income young adults to go from poverty to professional careers by connecting them with companies who need their talent.

-Operating in the San Francisco Bay Area since 2008, Year Up Bay Area offers an intensive one-year training program that provides low-income young adults, ages 18-24, with a combination of hands-on skill development, coursework eligible for college credits, corporate internships, and wrap-around support.
-Year Up students train on campuses in San Francisco, Silicon Valley (San Jose) and Diablo Valley (Pleasant Hill), obtaining positions at firms such as LinkedIn, Salesforce, Google, Facebook, Kaiser Permanente, Blue Shield of California and Charles Schwab.
-In partnership with the Legacy Foundation, seven IWF members serving mentored Year Up staff, focusing on leadership development and career skills.
+Since 2008, Year Up Bay Area has offered an intensive one-year training program that provides low-income young adults, ages 18-24, with a combination of hands-on skill development, coursework eligible for college credits, corporate internships, and wrap-around support, at firms such as LinkedIn, Salesforce, Google, Facebook, Kaiser Permanente, Blue Shield of California and Charles Schwab.
+Through the Legacy Foundation, IWF NorCal members have mentored Year Up staff, focusing on leadership development and career skills.

-To learn more about Year Up Bay Area, contact IWF NorCal's Kirsten Wolberg, who serves as a Year Up Bay Area board member.
+To learn more about Year Up Bay Area, contact IWF NorCal member and Year Up board member Kirsten Wolberg.

-We encourage all IWF NorCal members to ENGAGE with our Legacy Community.
+We encourage all IWF NorCal members to ENGAGE with our Community Partners.